Visual Studio 2013 Update 3 Release Notes

 Color-coding for links

-Before this update, if there were a lot of methods in the call stack the code map would size to fit.
+Before this update, if there were numerous methods in the call stack the code map would size to fit.
 This could become unreadable.
 Now the code map keeps the zoom level that you set and minimizes panning so that you can still see as much context as possible.
 In addition, the current call stack or active call stack entry are always visible so that you know where you are.
 (Minimum edition: Ultimate)